 Our “wine master” was Magdalena, a charming, sweet and impressively intelligent young woman who truly knows wines and how to explain them to both the expert and the novice.
 She was, without a doubt, the best the Goldring Travel Food & Wine Cruises has ever had…and it made the entire experience just that much better.

 When I arranged the tasting the list was as follows:

-2 Vintages Berg Roseneck
+- 2 Vintages Berg Roseneck

 But somehow the list improved and expanded.
 Hey, things happen at a Goldring Travel Food & Wine Event!

 to harvest for different styles of Riesling based wines, whether to use cover crops (Georg Breuer merely trims back whatever grows between the trellised vines), hand harvesting